BAAS-DEV/docs-petralending/docs/01-ProjectPlan/02-Pages.md

 ## Support Pop Up

 The Support Pop-up is a chat app-style modal that allows users to contact the mortgage lending company for support or inquiries.
-When triggered, the pop-up displays a chat interface where users can type their questions or concerns.
-It may also provide predefined options to navigate to the Help Center articles or message the business through Facebook Messenger.
+When triggered, the pop-up displays a interface where users can find resources.
+It also provides predefined options to navigate to the Help Center articles or message the business through Facebook Messenger.
 This feature offers real-time assistance to users and helps address their queries efficiently.

 <img src="/img/website/support.jpg"></img>